fullspectrumdev/LooneysMeteorologist/README.md

 You can find the writeup on this iteration on my blog:

+This is probably going to be "frozen in time" after a followup blog post, with a new repo for the next "version" in this experiment.

+Works only on Linux targets.

 ## Features:
 * Command Execution
 * Beacons every minute (you can change this in code)